Arcadia

 - Subclauses use the indicative mood, meaning they retain their own subjects.

-- Tense is always relative to the preceding clause, ensuring seamless narrative progression.
+- Tense is always relative to the narrator's perspective, ensuring seamless narrative progression.